-37If certain of the risks identified in the testimony of other Public Counsel witnesses come to pass, Scottish Power may be in a worse situation to make good on its promises than a free-standing PacifiCorp would be.
+36If certain of the risks identified in the testimony of other CCS witnesses come to pass, Scottish Power may be in a worse situation to make good on its promises than a free-standing PacifiCorp would be.
 Scottish Power's analyses, promises, and thinking about regulatory goals and regulatory accountability in this docket have been vague.
 Scottish Power appears to be honestly confused about the nature and benefits of what it is offering.
 This confusion courts future disputes, if parties interpret the commitments differently, and as parties seek to clarify the nature and extent of the commitments, in the future.
 Despite the best of intentions, Scottish Power may not be as well prepared as it thinks for dealing with US utility regulation, or for solving PacifiCorp's problems.
 If Scottish Power has made a mistake, and the merger goes through, future disputes over unclear promises, and conflicting expectations, may result in high costs for both Scottish Power and PacifiCorp customers.
 If Scottish Power finds that it cannot do what it promised customers and regulators, as well as shareholders, unforeseen consequences could result.

-38Metaphorically, the merger is the equivalent of a heart transplant to solve a problem that can be treated with diet and exercise.
+37Metaphorically, the merger is the equivalent of a heart transplant to solve a problem that can be treated with diet and exercise.

-- A: If the Commission has the authority, it should simply impose the proposed customer guarantees as part of the order in this docket, regardless of the outcome.
-Otherwise, the Commission should incorporate the guarantees into PacifiCorp's terms and conditions in its next rate proceeding.
-PacifiCorp has accepted the customer guarantees in this proceeding, and would be hard-pressed to oppose their imposition.39 - The Commission should also instruct PacifiCorp to
+incorporate the guarantees into PacifiCorp's terms and conditions in its next rate proceeding.
+PacifiCorp has accepted the customer guarantees in this proceeding, and would be hard-pressed to oppose their imposition.38

+The Commission should also instruct PacifiCorp to

-- improve the quality of the data it collects on outages, and report semiannually to the Commission on its plans and progress; - improve its telephone service to customers, including reducing time for answering the phone. - In addition, the Commission should conduct a full review of reliability and service issues, including - Determining the value of improvements in reliability, including a refinement of Scottish Power's finding that the bulk of the benefits of improved reliability are received by commercial and industrial customers. - Establishing rules and procedures for improved measurement of momentary and sustained outages, including auditing procedures.
+- improve the quality of the data it collects on outages, and report semi-annually to the Commission on its plans and progress; - improve its telephone service to customers, including reducing time for answering the phone.

+In addition, the Commission should conduct a full review of reliability and service issues, including

+- Determining the value of improvements in reliability, including a refinement of Scottish Power's finding that the bulk of the benefits of improved reliability are received by commercial and industrial customers. - Establishing rules and procedures for improved measurement of momentary and sustained outages, including auditing procedures.

-39In CCS P11.27, PacifiCorp says that it can achieve the goals set by Scottish Power, but asserts that the process of improving service would be faster with Scottish Power.
+38In CCS P11.27, PacifiCorp says that it can achieve the goals set by Scottish Power, but asserts that the process of improving service would be faster with Scottish Power.
 PacifiCorp offers no basis for that assertion.

-- Determining the feasible and cost-effective improvements in reliability, and setting up standards requiring those improvements.40 - Establish clear standards for eliminating major events from performance data, historical and future. - If composite indices are found to be valuable, determine the appropriate weighting of their components. - Determine the level of penalties necessary to provide adequate incentives for improved performance, and establish penalties that vary with the severity of the failure to meet standards.
+- Determining the feasible and cost-effective improvements in reliability, and setting up standards requiring those improvements.39 - Establish clear standards for eliminating major events from performance data, historical and future. - If composite indices are found to be valuable, determine the appropriate weighting of their components. - Determine the level of penalties necessary to provide adequate incentives for improved performance, and establish penalties that vary with the severity of the failure to meet standards.

 These reliability and customer service issues could be fully examined in a separate proceeding focusing on those issues, or (depending on timing and resource limitations) as part of PacifiCorp's next general rate case.
+The open reliability proceeding (Utah PSC Docket No. 99-2035-01) could be expanded to include the reliability and customer service issues raised in the current docket.

-13 Q: Does this conclude your testimony?
+17 Q: Does this conclude your testimony?

-14 A: Yes.
+18 A: Yes.

-40PacifiCorp believes the standards Scottish Power proposed in this proceeding are feasible and cost-effective (CCS P11.24 and P11.25).
+39PacifiCorp believes the standards Scottish Power proposed in this proceeding are feasible and cost-effective (CCS P11.24 and P11.25).